Peter Moore (serial killer): Trial

-Imprisonment
+Life sentence

+In 2004 Moore attempted to publish an advert in the Daily Post appealing for witnesses who could help him overturn his convictions.
+The newspaper refused to publish the advert.

+Moore sued his neighbours in 2000 for theft.
+In court Moore stated that he had allowed the couple to move into his home in 1996 on the agreement that they take care of the property.
+He agreed that they could sell some of his items but later found out that all his belongings had been sold.
+Moore won his case and was awarded £12,842 in damages.
+In 2001 he attempted to sue North Wales Police for £165,000 damages incurred during their 1995 search of the property, and for failing to protect his property while he was in prison.
+The case was thrown out by the district judge and did not go to trial.

-During his time in Wakefield Prison, Moore befriended fellow serial killer Harold Shipman (known to acquaintances as Fred Shipman).
-Shipman died of suicide in his cell in January 2004.
+During his time in Wakefield Prison, Moore befriended fellow serial killer Harold Shipman.
+Moore would call him "The Doctor", and often spoke about Shipman's English Literature course that he was taking at the prison.
+When Shipman committed suicide in January 2004, Moore was called upon for evidence in Shipman's inquest.
+He was one of the last people to speak to Shipman before his death.

 In June 2008, Moore was told by the High Court that he would spend the rest of his life in prison.
 On 3 March 2011, Moore challenged the ruling in the European Court of Human Rights (ECHR), with a view to having his sentence quashed and such whole life order sentences outlawed throughout Europe.
 On 17 January 2012, it was announced that his appeal had failed.
 However, on 9 July 2013, it was announced the ECHR had ruled there had to be both a possibility of release and review to be compatible with human rights.

 In February 2015, the ECHR upheld the lawfulness of whole life orders, on the ground that they can be reviewed in exceptional circumstances, following a fresh challenge by murderer Arthur Hutchinson, who had been sentenced to life imprisonment for a triple murder in Sheffield more than 30 years earlier.
-Another legal challenge to the court by Hutchinson was rejected in January 2017.
-A fresh challenge by another "whole life" prisoner, Jamie Reynolds, who murdered a teenage girl in Shropshire in 2013, is now reportedly pending with the ECHR.
-By this stage, there were believed to be more than 70 prisoners in England and Wales serving whole life sentences.
+There are around 70 prisoners in England and Wales serving whole life sentences.

 Other

 On 13 October 2011, it was falsely reported that Moore had died at Broadmoor hospital on 30 July 2011.

-Moore talked to the police and said that he knew the identity of Clocaenog Forest Man.
-It was reported that this theory was discounted due to conflicting dates.
+Moore told police that he knew the identity of Clocaenog Forest Man.
+Police investigated this theory but discounted it due to the victim's clothing being manufactured after Moore had already been arrested.